COVID-19: A look at how countries across the world are testing per million population

 Gibraltar: 46,244 tests per million people.
 A total of 129 cases have been reported and there have been no deaths.

 Falkland Islands: 39,368 cases per million population.
-No deaths have been reported and the total number of cases are 5.
+No deaths have been reported and the total number of cases is 5.

 Malta: Per million population, the total tests are 38,633.
 The total number of cases are 378 and nine deaths have been reported.

 Bahrain: The tests per million populations 37,596.
-The total number of cases stand at 1,136 and six deaths have been reported.
+The total number of cases stands at 1,136 and six deaths have been reported.

 San Marino: Tests per million population is 24,933.
-The total number of cases stand at 356 and the death count is at 35.
+The total number of cases stands at 356 and the death count is at 35.

 Liechtenstein: 23,605 cases per million population.
 A total of 79 cases have been reported and there has been one death.

 Norway: Tests per million population is 23,332.
-Total number of cases are 6,525 and the number of deaths stands at 128
+Total number of cases is 6,525 and the number of deaths stands at 128

 Estonia: 22,878 tests per million population.
-The total number of cases are 1,309 and the death toll is at 25.
+The total number of cases is 1,309 and the death toll is at 25.

 Isle of Man; 22,744 tests per million population.
 228 are the total number of cases and 2 deaths have been reported.